Rentberry Price Reaches $0.0002 on Exchanges (BERRY)

 - Crypto.com Chain (CRO) traded down 0.3% against the dollar and now trades at $0.0381 or 0.00000379 BTC.

-Rentberry launched on November 23rd, 2017.
+Rentberry’s genesis date was November 23rd, 2017.
 Rentberry’s total supply is 301,473,028 tokens and its circulating supply is 301,431,307 tokens.
+Rentberry’s official Twitter account is @Rentberry_.
 The Reddit community for Rentberry is /r/Rentberry and the currency’s Github account can be viewed here.
-The official website for Rentberry is ico.rentberry.com.
-Rentberry’s official Twitter account is @Rentberry_.
 Rentberry’s official message board is rentberry.com/blog.
+Rentberry’s official website is ico.rentberry.com.

 Rentberry Token Trading

-Rentberry can be bought or sold on these cryptocurrency exchanges: HitBTC and IDEX.
-It is usually not possible to purchase alternative cryptocurrencies such as Rentberry directly using U.S. dollars.
-Investors seeking to trade Rentberry should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Rentberry using one of the exchanges listed above.
+Rentberry can be purchased on the following cryptocurrency exchanges: HitBTC and IDEX.
+It is usually not currently possible to buy alternative cryptocurrencies such as Rentberry directly using U.S. dollars.
+Investors seeking to trade Rentberry should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Rentberry using one of the aforementioned exchanges.

 Receive News & Updates for Rentberry Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rentberry and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.